WCPY

 WCPY (92.7 FM) is a radio station licensed to Arlington Heights, Illinois, and serving the Chicago area.
-WCPY airs a Polish language format during the daytime, as "Polski FM", while airing a Dance Hits format at night known as "Dance Factory FM".
-During at 5am Sundays this station aired during Sunday Mornings as Viewpoints Radio and Radio Health Journal.
-Studios are located on Chicago's Northwest Side.
+WCPY airs a Polish language format during the daytime, as "Polski FM", while airing a dance hits format at night known as "Dance Factory FM".

-The station is owned by Newsweb Corporation.
+The station is owned by Rhythm Enterprises LLC.
 WCPY transmits on a tower with WPPN and WPNA-FM in nearby Buffalo Grove at 1,800 watts.

 History

 WNWC

 The station began broadcasting on March 10, 1960, holding the call sign WNWC ("North West Communities").
 In July 1961, the station was purchased by Bob Atcher and Thomas Hogan.
 WNWC would air a wide variety of non-rock music.
 It aired four hours of country music a day before increasing it to 12 hours a day in November 1963.
 In 1965, Lester Vihon purchased the station for $110,000.
 By 1966, it was airing hard rock evenings.
 The station was off the air temporarily in June 1966, after a tornado toppled its tower.
 In early 1968, the station was sold to auto dealer Walter Mack for $150,000.